 The Committee will determine the per share exercise price of any option it grants, but the exercise price may not be less than the fair market value of a share of Common Stock on the date the Committee grants the option.
 The fair market value of a share of Common Stock on any date will be equal to the closing price per share of Common Stock as reported on The Nasdaq National Market on that date.
-The Committee may establish vesting and other restrictions on the exercise of an option and upon the disposition of the stock acquired upon the participant's exercise of an option.
+The Committee may establish vesting and other restrictions on the exercise of an option and upon the disposition of the stock acquired upon the participant's exercise of an option (including, without limitation, acceleration of vesting, to the extent permitted by the Committee, in the event of a change in control (as defined by the Committee)).
 Unless the Committee establishes otherwise, during a participant's employment with the Company or one of its affiliates, each option granted to the participant will be subject to a four-year vesting schedule, with twenty-five percent of the option vesting at the end of each of the first four years following the date of the grant.

-A participant may exercise an option by payment in full of the exercise price, either (at the discretion of the Committee) in cash, certified or bank check, shares of previously acquired Common Stock or pursuant to a broker sponsored "cashless exercise" procedure approved by the Committee and permitted by law.
+A participant may exercise an option by payment in full of the exercise price, either (at the discretion of the Committee) in cash, certified or bank check, shares of previously acquired Common Stock or pursuant to a "cashless exercise" procedure approved by the Committee and permitted by law.